SanderRonde/phpstan-vscode/README.md

 ### Main Config

--   `phpstan.configFile` - path to the config file, either relative to `phpstan.rootDir` or absolute.
+-   `phpstan.configFile` - path to the config file, either relative to `phpstan.cwd` or absolute.
 Use a comma-separated list to resolve in the listed order.
 For example if `phpstan.neon,phpstan.neon.dist` is used, the extension will first try to use `phpstan.neon` if it exists and fall back to `phpstan.neon.dist`.
--   `phpstan.rootDir` - path to the root directory of your PHP project (defaults to `workspaceFolder`)
+-   `phpstan.cwd` - cwd with which to run PHPStan (defaults to `workspaceFolder`)
 -   `phpstan.binPath` - path to the PHPStan binary (defaults to `${workspaceFolder}/vendor/bin/phpstan`)
 -   `phpstan.binCommand` - command that runs the PHPStan binary.
 Use this if, for example, PHPStan is already in your global path.
 If this is specified, it is used instead of `phpstan.binPath`.
 For example `["lando", "phpstan"]` or `["docker", "exec", "-t", "phpstan"]`.
 Unset by default.
 -   `phpstan.pro` - Enable PHPStan Pro support.
 Runs PHPStan Pro in the background and leaves watching to PHPStan while displaying any errors it catches in the editor.
 This requires a valid license.
 False by default.